Outstanding General Guidelines for Conducting Research Interviews

 - Open-ended interviews (standardized) – these are the interviews conducted with the help of open-ended questions, which empower interviewees to elaborate on the most problematic aspects of their personal experiences.
 This approach allows interviewees to provide rich responses beyond simple "yes" or "no", but it can also be standardized for all respondents, thus making it easier for the researcher to process raw data.

-- Fixed-response (closed) – these are the interviews that include standardized close-ended questions and imply that respondents will provide standardized answers that can be easily processed.
+- Fixed-response (closed) – these interviews include standardized close-ended questions and imply that respondents will provide standardized, easily processed answers.

 Topics and Issues to Be Discussed in Interviews

 Researchers can choose among six types of interview questions

 - Behaviors – you will ask your respondent about his or her actions/behaviors